Examining the effects of mechanical shock forces on medical devices through shock and vibration engineering analysis

 Once a DDAM analysis is run, a report with the results will be submitted to the approving agent to review the 3D finite element model created, and approve or reject the model for shock qualification.
 Though there is an associated cost with the use of engineering software such as the purchase of the software and the cost to get the analysis approved, it is not nearly as high as the cost of purchasing the same medical equipment and conducting physical shock testing.
 Software analysis does not require multiple personnel to perform the physical shock testing, nor does it require the purchase of the medical equipment.
 Additionally, there is no cost associated with the transfer of the equipment to and from the shock facility utilized to perform physical shock testing, and no waste is generated at the end of the analysis.
 Because naval ships have several types of medical equipment applicable to shock testing, such as heavy chemistry analyzers, CT scans, biological freezers, and x-ray units, it is important to keep up with the technology and continue to seek realistic and cost-efficient techniques that will reduce waste and resources associated with shock qualification processes of structures, especially medical equipment.

 More than 100 different pieces of medical equipment onboard the hospital ships USNS Mercy, USNS Comfort, and the gray hulls currently require shock analysis qualification.
 However, shock qualification conducted through traditional shock analysis methods is constrained by limited budgets and reduced resource allocations.
 To keep up with the ever-evolving medical equipment technology, shock analysis must move to a newer and higher dimension in which lower-cost shock qualification processes with higher output rates are possible.
+Casino payout period is essential, nobody desires to expect lots of time for receiving the prize money.
+Even though at instant withdrawal casinos gamblers must meet the playthrough requirements and accomplish a Know Your Customer procedure.
+At https://casinomech.com/ you are able to discover instant payout online casinos for Aussies in case you desire to receive the winnings at the same day.
 Computer software that uses FEA and DDAM allows for simulation of shock and vibration analyses and are promising alternatives to traditional methods.

 Deniz Bardakci, MS, CE, is a contractor for Universal Consulting Services Inc, Fairfax, Va, working at the Naval Medical Logistics Command, Fort Detrick, Md, as a clinical engineer.
 The views in this article are those of the author and do not represent the views of the US Department of the Navy/Department of Defense.
 For more information, contact .